-The trustees regularly monitor the level of reserves and aim to maintain sufficient reserves to meet the ongoing requirements for charitable expenditure, including support costs and governance costs.
-However, the severe constraints due to the coronavirus pandemic which have affected many organisations made it impossible for the Trust to develop and fund any new projects during 2020-21.
-However, as activities have been limited, the Trust is in the fortunate position of having low overhead costs.
+The trustees regularly monitor the level of reserves and aim to maintain sufficient reserves to meet ongoing requirements for charitable expenditure, including support costs and governance costs.
+Although the coronavirus pandemic made it impossible for many organisations to develop any significant new projects during 2021-22 the Trust was fortunate in that it has low overhead costs.